iamvtor/helm-charts/PUBLISHING.md

 - Verify the chart passes linting locally

 ### GitHub Pages Not Working
-- Check that the gh-pages branch was created
+- **Important**: The `gh-pages` branch is created by the workflow, not manually
+- Wait for the workflow to complete before setting up GitHub Pages
-- Verify the Pages source is set to gh-pages branch
+- Check that the Pages source is set to gh-pages branch
 - Wait a few minutes for the initial deployment

+### gh-pages Branch Doesn't Exist
+- This is normal!
+The branch is created by the GitHub Actions workflow
+- Create a release first to trigger the workflow
+- The workflow will create the `gh-pages` branch automatically
+- Then you can set up GitHub Pages to use that branch

 ## 📚 Additional Resources